 Amber Bubble Glass Art Deco Pendant Lamp

 Materials: Brass rod.
 Copper canopy and glass holder.
-Amber coloured bubble glass (pulegoso technique).
-Brass and porcelain socket.
+3 copper ornamental screws.
+Amber coloured bubble glass (pulegoso) lampshade.
+Brass E27 socket with a ribbed porcelain ring.

 Rod Length: 80 cm / 31.49’’